 Take a Warm Shower or Bath an Hour Before Heading to Bed

 A warm bath or shower can work wonders.
 It will raise the body temperature causing your muscles to relax and you may even want to fall asleep in the bath!
 It is important to note that you do not want to get out of a hot shower or bath and immediately hop into bed.
-I will explain why.
+I will explain why and how to feel well rested with little sleep with a quick shower.

 When your body adjusts back to its normal operating temperature, it creates another relaxing feeling.
 It is tempting to hop under the covers at this time, but let your body return to its regular temperature first.
 When you get under the covers, the bed covers will trap your body heat.
 Sleeping in a hotter than normal environment will cause you to toss and turn for a few hours that can prevent the stages of sleep from happening.